Understanding TSP Annuities

 Annuities can also leave less money for your beneficiaries than traditional installment setups.
 In the standard setup, the annuity vendor keeps the principal and payments cease once you die.

-Keep in mind that options that do provide for your beneficiaries, like a 10-year period, can result in smaller monthly payments for you.
+Options that provide for your beneficiaries, such as a 10-year period, can result in smaller monthly payments for you.

 TSP Annuities vs. Other Retirement Options